olleholmgren/nightwish-blog/README.md

 After discussing with my fellow classmates at Code Institute it came to my understanding that it is a very good idea to start with a sketch or flowchart.
 So I started to create the Use Case Diagram as visible below:

 ## Use Case Diagram

+I made this Use Case Diagram mostly in order to get the broader picture of what the actual product will have in terms of features for the:
+- Admin
+- Member
+- Guest

 ![UCD](https://github.com/olleholmgren/nightwish-blog/assets/114229598/f24f5b27-b4c4-44ea-a8a4-75b32bafc31a)

 ## Entity Relationship Diagram

+For this ERD I used [Lucid Chart](https://www.lucidchart.com/) in order to structure up my database schema.

 ![ERD](https://github.com/olleholmgren/nightwish-blog/assets/114229598/6b0f5ca1-b78a-4f5f-afdf-377fdc9823a7)

+## Wireframe

+# UI/UX
+I wanted to build a clean and neat blog/forum which is very easy to use.
+There are no surprises or misguiding attributes.
+The main focus is to meet the user's expectations of what a blog should look like.

 ## Agile
 In software and web development, it is very useful to adapt the Agile mindset when working on or starting up a project.